yurivwarmerdam/necrofarmer/README.md

     - collision
     - rendering
     - updates
-    I could have a Groups singleton, with a corresponding dataclass that holds groups along with some (bitmask/attributes) that identifies a group as having a specific function.
+    - keeping track of selected (probably also of under_construction type stuff) I could have a Groups singleton, with a corresponding dataclass that holds groups along with some (bitmask/attributes) that identifies a group as having a specific function.

     Group creation: